 Vaporizers are considered by many as the best way to consume marijuana.
 From the literature that I've read, vaporizers can eliminate up to 95% of carcinogens from the plant material.
 Also, the taste is very distinct with a vaporizer.
 A big downfall to vaporizers can be the price (especially with a Volcano) and availability, but if you can get your hands on one, I promise you will not be disappointed.
 The high from a vaporizer is so thorough, and so pure, that you might never consume marijuana in any other way again.

 Topical solutions are a not-to-common way of consumption.
-The downfall is it doesn’t get your brain high since it is just basically a skin ointment, but if you are looking for medical relief, topical solutions are a stellar route to go.
-People get so caught up with smoking and eating marijuana that they forget the benefits of making ointments, oils, and lotions.
+The downfall is it doesn't get your brain high since it is just basically a skin ointment, but if you are looking for medical relief, topical solutions are a stellar route to go.
+People get so caught up with smoking and eating, as a way of to consume marijuana that they forget the benefits of making ointments, oils, and lotions.
 Marijuana is truly a wonder plant, and I know many people that live and die by their topical solutions.

 Another fantastic method is tinctures.
 I don't know about other areas, but in Oregon, tinctures reign supreme with the older crowd.
 I know so many people over the age of 40 that only use tinctures because they like the high it puts off, they can take it anywhere since it isn't smoked, and it is much healthier since it doesn't involve breathing in burnt plant material.
 I'm not the biggest fan of tinctures just because it takes so long to make it (although not much effort I'll admit).
 However, when someone has some, I always ask for a droppers worth, so perhaps I'm a being a bit hypocritical...haha.